Restaurant in Paris, France

 Is the tasting menu worth it at Frenchie?

 At €€€€ per head with a 2025 Michelin star and a #145 OAD ranking across Europe, the tasting menu is priced at the level where it has to perform — and the evidence suggests it does.
-Chef Greg Marchand trained at Gramercy Tavern, Jamie Oliver's Fifteen, and the Mandarin Oriental Hong Kong, and the sourcing is meticulous (produce from Terroirs d'Avenir, directly opposite on Rue du Nil).
+Chef Greg Marchand trained at Gramercy Tavern, Jamie Oliver's Fifteen, the Mandarin Oriental Hong Kong, the sourcing is meticulous (produce from Terroirs d'Avenir, directly opposite on Rue du Nil).
 If tasting menus are your format, this one is justified.
 If you prefer à la carte flexibility, Frenchie is not the right fit.

 Is Frenchie worth the price?